Introducing Our Newest Board Members

 Voice of Witness was thrilled to welcome new board members to our team earlier this year.

 To build connections and get to know our newest collaborators, VOW staff conducted oral history interviews with each person.
 Thank you to the board members for sharing your experiences and perspectives so generously with us.
 Get to know Fariha, Kelseanne, Tasliym, and Uzma below!
-Interested in joining the VOW Board of Directors?
-Don’t hesitate to contact us here.
-We’d love to hear from you.
+We’re sharing short quotes from each of their interviews.

 Fariha Tayyab